What is a short sale and how does it benefit you here in Bakersfield?

 A short sale can be a smart way to mitigate foreclosure (here’s a great definition of what a foreclosure is in case you’re not sure) on a mortgage, although they can be difficult to attain in today’s market, they often prove to be a simpler way to resolve any debt left over from a loan.

-Here are a few reasons you may want to consider short sale on your Monterey County home
+Here are a few reasons you may want to consider short sale on your Bakersfield home

 You Avoid Foreclosure And The Harmful Effects Of It

 The best benefit of short sale is that you avoid a foreclosure on your home.
 Your mortgage lender accepts less than what is owed on your mortgage, leaving you without the debt that you cannot afford.

 Foreclosure can lead to all kinds of financial problems, starting with the inability to obtain a new loan for a home because a foreclosure stays on your credit record usually for up to 7 years.